• Skip to primary navigation

 The flavours of fall are my favourite of all.
 In fact, I even created a Fall Flavours Apple Salad.
 Perfect for lunch, or a side dish especially with pork or chicken.
 Apple Stuffed Squash is a meal all on its own.

 With this fried apple dessert you get a double dose of aroma goodness.
 Once as you fry the apples, and second when you bake the tarts.
-By the time I am done, not only will my husband smell these as he walks in the door, so will the neighbours since the windows are open.
+By the time I am done, not only will my husband smell these as he walks in the door, but so will the neighbours since the windows are open.
 I might get some people wanting to come over for coffee.

-Apples slices frying in a pan.
+Apples slices frying in a pan.Pin

 Making Fried Apple Tarts

-Great as a topping on yogurt, ice cream or oatmeal.
+This pan-fried apple pie filling is great as a topping on yogurt, ice cream or oatmeal.
 They are the base of my delicious dutch baby pancakes.
 Perfectly paired with pork!

-Apples tarts in the pan ready to go into the oven.
+Apples tarts in the pan ready to go into the oven.Pin

-1. First the filling, cooking the apples.
+1. First, the filling, cooking the apples.

 • Peel and slice apples